Hamza00MaH/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv     = Move the file betty from /tmp/ to /tmp/my_first_directory. rm     = Delete the file betty. rm -r  = Delete the directory my_first_directory that is in the /tmp directory.
+mv     = Move the file betty from /tmp/ to /tmp/my_first_directory. rm     = Delete the file betty. rm -r  = Delete the directory my_first_directory that is in the /tmp directory. cd -   = changes the working directory to the previous one.